TOPLLab/WARDuino/benchmarks/README.md

 ## Local run

 To run the benchmarks localy on your computer, without board, execute one of the following in this folder.
+The benchmark program will also check the return values of all the functions in this mode and keep track of the total.
+Edit the `main` of benchmarks.cpp to add and/or remove tasks or modify their expected return values.

 - No tracing no debugging
   ```bash